Lebonedeke/demo_repo/README.md

 # Demo

-this dexcribes the readme file
+this is about the demo repo that i`ve created to learn more features of git and github